 Fall Foliage Tours and Road Trips in East Texas

-While Texas may not be as well known for fall foliage as New England, or even northern Arkansas, many opportunites can be easily found.
-One of the better known is the Lost Maples state Natural Area northwest of San Antonio.
+While Texas may not be as well known for fall foliage as New England, or even northern Arkansas, many opportunities can be easily found.
+One of the better known is the Lost Maples State Natural Area northwest of San Antonio.
 The Bastrop State Park Scenic Drive is also a popular destination in the fall.

-But we find that the best fall foliage viewing is in the Piney Woods Section of East Texas, where there are ample places to view fall foliage in its colorful magnificence via a number of scenic drives!
+But we find that excellent fall foliage viewing is available throughout East Texas, where there are ample places to view nature in its colorful magnificence via a number of scenic drives!

 The hardwood trees of the area put on a beautiful display of yellows, oranges and reds.